 The Gospel of Jesus Christ reveals the unqualified love of God and inestimable worth of all persons. … We therefore acknowledge and affirm human diversity by creating a spirit of openness and peace within our congregations where all persons may find acceptance and the opportunity to share their giftedness. – 1992 World Conference Bulletin, page 259

 Yes, I was indeed pleased.

-WIthin a few short weeks of World Conference the national news media reported a marked increase in “gay bashing.”
-The problem was attributed to two incluences:
+Within a few short weeks of World Conference the national news media reported a marked increase in “gay bashing.”
+The problem was attributed to two influences:

 - Opinions voiced by people in high places or who merited public exposure; and

-- Television ministers with judgmental views on homosexuality who had aired their predjudice and bigotry, thus inciting hatred and encouraging violence.
+- Television ministers with judgmental views on homosexuality who had aired their prejudice and bigotry, thus inciting hatred and encouraging violence.